GliaX/faceshield/README.md

 * If laser cutter is not available, you may manually cut the sheets to 28cm x 25cm.
 Consider rounding corners as per template

+# Mylar Sheet Substitute
+* 1.5 Litre Smart water bottle (found in Walmart) may be used.
+When the bottle is cut down the middle the dimensions are perfect.
+A new stl file will need to be created to keep the bottom from twisting inwards but in a pinch it works without it.
+Remove glue left over from sticker with any type of cooking oil or rubbing alcohol.

 # Sterilization
 * Disassemble head piece from strap and mylar sheet
 * Soak entire shield and strap for 1 minute in warm bleach solution in well-ventilated area